 The door is fastenable on the left hand side but there is no fixing for the right hand side. which to me is a bit of a design oversight as it would be perfect to sleep with it as a tarp style open tent and help with condensation.
 I can hook the peg fixing over the fixing on the corner, it just doesn't look symmetrical.
 So, having got to grips with it in my garden it's out to the woods for some proper outdoorsy pictures.
 I'd discovered that once the initial four pegs go in that it's worth opening the door and standing in the hole to locate the pole as you have to push past less fabric to see the locator cup (by the way the zip is a double one which you run to the top to open the door, and all the way down to shut it.).

 And here I am next to a fully taught tent to give you another size comparison.
 You can sit up and there is a decent amount of storage space (in the front half) and it takes but minutes to pitch and strike up once you've got the hang of it.
+A handsome and spacious tent for sure.

 Whilst out and about I tried pitching it without a pole to see how it was.
 Firstly I had to keep remembering that there was a hefty hornbeam bough just above my head.
 I tried to suspend it with a little slack, with the view to putting all the pegs in and then tightening it but I found that it kept wandering off centre so went back the initial four pegs.
 I might also consider adding an elastic tent peg loop with a larks head to the top loop in case I used this suspension method and the wind got up wobbling the bough.
 I attached a length of paracord 550 using an anchor bend which is essentially a round turn and two half hitches but the first half hitch is secured through the round turns, and I used a tarp taut hitch to secure it to the bough.
 I used approximately four feet of paracord which I guesstimate is this long enough for most eventualities.

 I first tried this tent on a night that dropped to about six degrees and went from dry to rainy.
-Condensation inside is something to be aware of which brings me back to the fact that both sides of the door weren't manufactured to be fixed open, and I was happy with it's wet weather capabilities (and feeling rather pleased with myself that I'd bothered to waterproof the outer and inner seams it has to be said).
+Condensation inside is something to be aware of which brings me back to the fact that both sides of the door weren't manufactured to be fixed open, and I was very happy with it's wet weather capabilities (and feeling rather pleased with myself that I'd bothered to waterproof the outer and inner seams it has to be said).
 I'll be largely using it in a wooded environment so I don't envisage it having to repel rain that's coming in sideways.
-One issue that I will be watching is the pole, I'm not sure if I rolled over and knocked it but it slid down and therefore made the tent outer a little saggy.
+One issue that I will be watching is the pole, I'm not sure if I rolled over and knocked it but again it had slipped down a little and therefore made the tent outer a little saggy.
 I illuminated the tent in the dark with a small Scout shop mini lantern which did an adequate job.

 Finally, the picture of the Skittles alludes to that fact that all good boys get sent a packet with a (bigger?) order, nice touch as is the hand written note on the card and the follow up phone call to check all is well.
 At the end of the day we want our kit to arrive as advertised and quickly, but these personal touches are great to see, and delivery is courier service the next working day.